SegiH/SegiTable/README.md

 3. It is best to use pagination if your data has many rows and the table is editable.
 If you do not use pagination on an editable table, editing can be slow.

 ### Future features:
+Dynamically adjust column width by dragging a marker left and right